InspectProInspectPro

 Trade background

 A strong building inspector typically has hands-on experience in the building industry — as a builder, carpenter, project manager, or building surveyor.
-This trade background means they understand how buildings are constructed, where things go wrong, and what to look for behind the surface.
+This background means they understand how buildings are constructed, where things go wrong, and what to look for beneath the surface.

 Ask about their background.
-An inspector who has spent 15 years on building sites will generally pick up more than someone who completed a short course and started inspecting the following week.
+An inspector who has spent 15 years on building sites will generally identify more issues than someone who completed a short course and started inspecting the following week.

 Relevant qualifications